-dnssec-signzone will also produce a keyset and dsset files and optionally a dlvset file.
+dnssec-signzone will also produce a keyset and dsset files.
 These are used to provide the parent zone administrators with the DNSKEYs (or their corresponding DS records) that are the secure entry point to the zone.

 Configuring Servers for DNSSEC